 This governing board (existing within the Student Government) helps to provide services and programs, and review issues for the approximately 1,100 students enrolled within NTID (the National Technical Institute for the Deaf) and RIT.

 The RIT SAAC functions as a representative body of the student-athletes on campus.
 As a committee, we provide leadership opportunities and community service events for athletes and also try to foster cameraderie across athletic teams through different programs.
 SAAC also recognizes hardworking, dedicated athletes with awards at our athletic banquet each year.
 We have worked closely with Student Government in the last two years to form a partnership with the idea to create school spirit using athletics as a binding force.
-RIT Student-Athlete Advisory Committee is a leading entity in the Empire 8 and the Atlantic Hockey Conferences, hosting conference wide events and meetings as well as sending members to be a part of the Empire 8 SAAC Executive Committee.
+RIT Student-Athlete Advisory Committee is a leading entity in the Liberty League and the Atlantic Hockey Conferences, hosting conference wide events and meetings.

 WITR is an FM radio station operated by RIT students.
 It is licensed by the Federal Communications Commission as a noncommercial, educational station.
 It is also licensed to be on the air 24 hours a day with a power of 910 watts, which covers the Rochester area.